Locations:

 Dairy products in particular offer a healthy dose of calcium, says Czerwony.
 Just 8 ounces of low-fat vanilla yogurt has 388 mg of calcium, while the same amount of plain, low-fat Greek yogurt has 261 mg.

 Can’t do dairy?
 No worries!
 Non-dairy foods like almond milk, fortified orange juice, spinach and black beans are all good sources of calcium, too.
-Tofu also is particularly high in calcium if you buy the kind prepared with calcium sulfate.
+Tofu is also particularly high in calcium if you buy the kind prepared with calcium sulfate.

 Eating foods high in vitamin D can help your body better absorb calcium, too.